dmbarbour/glas/docs/GlasDesign.md

 ### Computation Models

-I'm tempted to switch to a program model more suitable for lazy, concurrent, and distributed computation compared to the initial glas 'prog' model.
-Perhaps something based around (temporal) Kahn process networks, for example.
+I'm tempted to switch to a program model more suitable for lazy, concurrent, and distributed computation than the initial glas 'prog' model.
+Perhaps [something based around (temporal) Kahn process networks](GlasKPN.md), for example.
 Abstract effects could be modeled as concurrent interactions.

-So far, my conclusion is that a simpler model is wiser for bootstrap.
-But we aren't locked in to the 'prog' model.
-Beyond use of acceleration, it is feasible to extend the glas command line to support additional program models that might directly admit non-determinism and fine-grained concurrent effects.
+So far, my conclusion is that the simpler model is wiser for bootstrap.
+However, we also aren't locked in to the 'prog' model.
+Other models are accessible via acceleration, extension to the post-bootstrap glas command line, or compilation to executable binaries.

 ### Useful Languages

 The initial g0 language is simple and supports metaprogramming well, but has many deficiencies.
 The intention is to develop more languages within the glas system.
 Some possibilities:

 * languages for embedding data - text files, JSON, XML, CSV, MsgPack, SQLite files, even [Glas Object](GlasObject.md).
+We might want to adapt or extend some of these for glas modularity.
 * languages with more flexible definitions - recursion, type-driven overloading, await/async compiled to state machines, more explicit type system and type annotations than g0, etc..
 * text preprocessor languages, i.e. where the compiler function is text->text.
 This would enable flexible metaprogramming of the text layer for any program, e.g. ".json.m4" could logically produce a JSON string much larger than the input using the text preprocessor.
 * graphical programming support, perhaps building upon a structured representation like JSON or database files.